 The Graduate Medical Education Committee (GMEC) is charged with overseeing the quality of residency education and the resident work environment in UB-sponsored programs.
 Membership includes hospital, university and resident leaders.
 Its work is accomplished through establishing and implementing policies and procedures and communicating with residency program directors and the dean.

-Members of the Program Directors Advisory Committee (PDAC) review and comment on proposed GME policies and procedures, share best practices for teaching, evaluating and assessing resident competence and organize faculty-development training.
+Members of the Program Directors Advisory Council (PDAC) review and comment on proposed GME policies and procedures, share best practices for teaching, evaluating and assessing resident competence and organize faculty-development training.

 The Office of Graduate Medical Education at the Jacobs School of Medicine and Biomedical Sciences is committed to the well-being of the residents, fellows, students, faculty members, and all members of the health care team.